salsohrab20/AdrianCantrill-DVA-C02/README.md

-# 🌟 AWS Certified Solutions Architect - Associate (SAA-C03) Course 🌟
+# 🌟 AWS Certified Developer - Associate (DVA-C02) Course 🌟

-Welcome to the **AWS Certified Solutions Architect - Associate (SAA-C03)** course repository! 🎓 This repository contains all the resources and materials you need to ace the course and prepare for the AWS Solutions Architect - Associate certification exam. 🚀
+Welcome to the **AWS Certified Developer - Associate (DVA-C02)** course repository! 🎓 This repository contains all the resources and materials you need to ace the course and prepare for the AWS Solutions Architect - Associate certification exam. 🚀

 ## 📚 Course Overview